moby/moby/docs/extend/plugins_logging.md

 or an empty value for the `Err` field.

 The driver should at this point be consuming log messages from the passed in file.
-If messages are unconsumed, it may cause the contaier to block while trying to write to its stdio streams.
+If messages are unconsumed, it may cause the container to block while trying to write to its stdio streams.

 Log stream messages are encoded as protocol buffers.
 The protobuf definitions are